Category Archives: Flash Twists

 They gather around.

-The enormity of their side dwarf my own, and this is reinforced regularly when strangers arrive and my benefactors show off the newest addition to their menagerie.
+The enormity of their size dwarfs my own, and this is reinforced regularly when strangers arrive and my benefactors show me off as the newest addition to their menagerie.

 When they are not around, I sometimes find myself trying to emulate the simpler sounds.
 One day, I vow to be able to make them understand…